Will the Quebec government get away with brazenly defying basic human rights?

-The Coalition Avenir Québec (CAQ) government of Quebec wants Quebecers and other Canadians to believe that it seeks consensus and compromise in its effort to assure that the Quebec state is fully and completely secular.
+The Coalition Avenir Québec (CAQ) government of Quebec wants Quebecers and other Canadians to believe it seeks consensus and compromise in its effort to assure that the Quebec state is fully and completely secular.

 On Thursday, March 28, it tabled a law that forbids certain categories of public servants, including teachers and police officers, from wearing religious symbols.
 Among the banned symbols are Christian crosses, Jewish kippahs, Sikh turbans and Muslim hijabs.
 But the proposed new law does not apply to those currently working in the system; they are grandfathered, as it were.